publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395u.md

 >             “(A) divide the United States into no more than 5 regions, and

->             “(B) designate a single carrier for each such region, for the purpose of payment of claims under part B of title XVIII of the Social Security Act \[this part\] with respect to clinical diagnostic laboratory tests furnished on or after such date (not later than July 1, 1999) as the Secretary specifies.
+>             “(B) designate a single carrier for each such region, for the purpose of payment of claims under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] with respect to clinical diagnostic laboratory tests furnished on or after such date (not later than July 1, 1999) as the Secretary specifies.

 >         “(2) __Designation.—__